2011 Democratic Party of Japan leadership election: Results

-Prime Minister Kan asked his close ally Toshimi Kitazawa to mediate between Noda and Maehara to prevent Ozawa's preferred candidate, Kaieda, from securing victory.
-He met with secretary-general Katsuya Okada, Jun Azumi, and key Maehara backer Yoshito Sengoku, who agreed to coordinate their votes in the event of a runoff ballot.
+Prime Minister Kan asked his close ally Toshimi Kitazawa to mediate between the other camps to prevent Ozawa's preferred candidate, Kaieda, from securing victory.
+He met with Sengoku, secretary-general Katsuya Okada, and Jun Azumi the day before the election, all of whom agreed to coordinate their votes in the event of a runoff ballot.
+Sengoku and Osamu Fujimura then reached out to Kano and Akihiro Ohata, persuading them that a Kaieda victory would render the Diet ungovernable.
+Kano agreed, but warned that his faction would not vote for Maehara; Sengoku then suggested he could direct votes to Noda instead.

 The Nikkei reported that, on the eve of the election, the Maehara camp expected to receive 70–80 votes and it remained unclear whether he or Noda would place second.
 They reported that moderate and undecided Diet members coalesced around Noda in the final stage due to antipathy toward Maehara campaign leaders such as Sengoku and movement in Noda's direction from the Kan faction.
 His support climbed to 90 votes on the 28th, and ultimately totalled 102 on the ballot itself.
 The Kaieda camp estimated their support at 160 votes, but received only 143.

 With the Maehara camp's backing secure for Noda, the runoff was decided by supporters of Kano and Mabuchi.
 The Kaieda camp reported their difficulty in securing additional votes; approaches to younger, floating members came across as "overbearing".
-Kaieda's unclear policy proposals, the influence of Ozawa and Hatoyama, and his poor public speaking were also given as reasons for his failure.
+Kaieda's unclear policy proposals, his poor public speaking, and the belief that he was the candidate of Ozawa and Hatoyama were also given as reasons for his failure.
 Mabuchi told his supporters that he was backing Kaieda in the runoff, but they did not close ranks and a number voted for Noda instead.
-Kano arranged a system to indicate which way to vote in the runoff: after the two candidates' final speeches, if he removed his jacket, he was backing Noda.
+Kano arranged a system to indicate which way to vote in the runoff: if he removed his jacket after the two candidates' final speeches, he was backing Noda.
 He indeed removed his jacket and approximately 30 of his supporters followed, delivering Noda victory.